Jkianboringot/terminal_IMS_laravel/backup notes of changes.markdown

         --- cause of prblem mugth have been in the name of config.permission in named it permission no (sgit )
 # fix git email dont waste time and not show what you done in github so fix that shit delete bigblackcock acocunt

+    ok its fix now the fucking google account was supplose to be slyrics fucking waste

+# working on permission now i wll just follow for now but i will change it to be simple fied later n